eReuse/workbench/README.md

 ## Testing
 1. Clone this repository and go to the repository main folder.
 2. Install Workbench as `pip3 install -e .[test] -r requirements.txt`.
-3. Run the tests with `python3 setup.py test`
+3. Run the tests with `python3 setup.py test`.

-Tests can be run in Windows an Mac machines too, as they use stubs instead of accessing the OS packages.
+Note that you do not need to be root to execute tests, and that they can be executed in Mac and Windows, as they do not use any of the system tools, but stubs.

 ## Known limitations
 We want to overcome them in the future :-)